Smoke Bomb Photography Guide For A Better Vibe

 Given the fact that smoke bombs are essentially pyrotechnic devices, they should be handled with care.
 As a result of the possible dangers associated with this type of photography, you should exercise caution during your session to avoid injury.

-Use Extreme Caution To Avoid Igniting Or Exploding
+A. Use Extreme Caution to Avoid Igniting or Exploding

 Keep your smoke bombs away from water and other sources of moisture.
 The presence of moisture within the smoke bomb may cause flaws, which may result in an unanticipated explosion.
 However, smoke bombs should not be used if the weather is exceptionally dry or if there is a fire ban in effect in your area.